tinahalimi/DL_Project/README.md

 # Object Detection and Multi-Object Tracking in Sports Videos

 This repository contains the implementation of deep learning–based object detection and tracking algorithms applied to sports datasets.
-The project explores modern approaches for identifying and tracking multiple players and objects in dynamic environments such as football and basketball games.
+The project explores modern approaches for identifying and tracking multiple players and objects in dynamic environments such as football games.

 ---